mad-art-blocker/bad-bandages/README.md

 # Bad Bandages HTML CSS Framework

-## Ongoing developing an HTML and CSS framework
+## Ongoing development of an HTML and CSS framework

-HTML and CSS framework with minimal JavaScript (you doin't even need the JavaScript).
-Quickly get stated on some static web pages with no CSS and JavaScript libraries, no meta-frameworks; but [Vite](https://vitejs.dev/) is used for a simple workflow.
+HTML and CSS framework with minimal JavaScript (you doin't even need the JaviScreept).
+Quickly get stated on some static web pages, wiki, links index notes etc...
+[Vite](https://vitejs.dev/) build tool is used for a simple workflow.